What’s Wrong With My Reciprocating Air Compressor?Last updated on: July 6th, 2020 at: 12:13 pm

 - Overfilled oil tank — If the compressor has too much oil, some of that excess can seep into the discharge.
 The oil level needs to be lowered to the “full” mark displayed on the gauge.

 - Wrong oil viscosity — If the viscosity doesn’t match the requirements of your compressor, empty the oil tank and refill with a different oil of the proper viscosity.

 - Inverted piston rings — A further possible cause of oily discharge is upside-down piston rings, which could mean that it’s time to replace the crankshaft.

-If you use compressed air for the purpose of spray painting, sanding or the application of finishes, you cannot allow aerosolized oil to enter the airstream.
+If you use compressed air for the purpose of spray painting, sanding or the application of finishes, proper air treatment is essential as you cannot allow aerosolized oil to enter the airstream.
 With preventative maintenance, you’ll greatly reduce the risk of having projects ruined by the interference of oil particulates in paint jobs and finishes.